-^[1] For definitions of "majority" [M] and "minority" [m] slates, please refer to the sections "Composition" and "Appointment" in the chapter "Board of Directors" of this Report.
-The minimum holding required to submit a slate for the election of the Board of Directors was equal (in 2017) to 0.5% of the share capital.
-[2] Satisfies the independence requirements under the Consolidated Law on Financial Intermediation (Legislative Decree No. 58/1998 or CLFI) and/or the Corporate Governance Code (CGC).
+() Appointed by the Shareholders' Meeting of May 13, 2020 for a three-year term, ending on the date of the Shareholders' Meeting called to approve the 2022 financial statements.
+(1) For definitions of "Majority" (M) and "minority" (m) slates, please refer to the sections "Composition" and "Appointment" in the chapter "Board of Directors" of this Report.
+The minimum holding required to submit a slate for the election of the Board of Directors was equal (in 2020) to 0.5% of the share capital.

+(2) Satisfies the independence requirements under the Consolidated Law on Financial Intermediation (Legislative Decree no. 58/1998 o CLFI) and/or the 2018 Corporate Governance Code (C18), ascertained by the Board of Directors after the appointment and/or the new Corporate Governance Code (C20), ascertained by the Board of Directors on April 1a, 2021.

-^[3] Positions as director and statutory auditor held in other companies listed in regulated markets, including foreign companies, as well as financial, banking and insurance firms and large companies for the purposes of the Board policy on the maximum number of positions that may be held in other companies of April 13, 2017.
-The major positions held by the Directors are reported in the section "Composition" of the chapter "Board of Directors" of this Report, in the context of the information on the personal and professional qualifications of the Directors, and the context of the information on the personal and professional qualifications of the Directors, and the context of the information on the personal and professional qualifications of the Directors, and the context of the information on the personal and professional qualifications of the Directors, and the context of the information on the personal and professional qualifications of the Directors, and the context of the information on the personal and professional qualifications of the Directors, and the context of the information on the personal and professional qualifications of the Directors, and the context of the Directors, and the Directors of the Director of the Directoras well as on the Eni website (www.eni.com).
+(3) Positions as director and statutory auditor held in other listed companies, as well as financial, banking and insurance firms and large companies for the purposes of the Board policy on the maximum number of positions that may be held in other companies.
+The major positions held by the Directors are reported in the section "Composition" of the chapter "Board of Directors" of this Report, in the context of the information on the personal and professional qualifications of the Directors, as well as on the Eni website (www.eni.com).

-^{(4) &}quot;C": Committee Chairman; "M": Committee member.
+(4) "C": Committee Chairman; "M": Committee member.